 If you’re hoping for an outcome like Dennis Ciaramello, then you need to hire a great lawyer.
 Only an experienced lawyer can work with you for deferred sentencing and other similar outcomes.
 If you can find a lawyer with experience in deferred sentencing and expungement, then you improve your odds.

 It’s important that you understand all of the details of your deferment agreement.
-Therefore, it’s important that you work with lawyers who will answer your questions.
+Therefore, it’s important that you work with the best RI Criminal Defense Lawyers who will answer your questions.
 Here at Aggressive Legal Services, we can answer all your questions about deferment.
 We also know what it takes to get results.
-Contact us and get the defense that you deserve
+Call 401.421.1440 and get the defense that you deserve